 Printed grey Kouros name along with brand and oil concentration is found on the front of the bottle.
 The bottle design is everything Saint Laurent stood for, thus I’m quite fond of it.

 The box has nice touches of different blue color variations with holographic details here and there.
 Don’t forget to check the back of the box(bar code) and check for a small QR code for an authenticity check.

 My Experience With Perfume

-It took a good couple of weeks of debating how I’ll do this review based on Kouros reputation, many reformulations, and how does it fare in the modern age.
+It took a good couple of weeks of debating how I’ll do this review based on Kouros’s reputation, many reformulations, and how it fares in the modern age.

-It even made my list about the best men’s fragrance of all time where I stated it’s a timeless classic.
-Yes, it is, and I do believe that some people like the natural aroma of Kouros that gives it a recognizable sexy profile.
+It even made my list of the best men’s fragrance of all time where I stated it’s a timeless classic.
+Yes, it is, and I do believe that some people like the natural aroma of Kouros which gives it a recognizable sexy profile.

 But, ultimately, due to a couple of reasons that I’ll explain in the following chapters, it did miss entering my Holy Grail category.

 On my skin, Yves Saint Laurent Kouros starts off bright, and masculine without smelling like body odor or urine.